Poland

 The Fulbright Commission encourages applicants to familiarize themselves with Poland and its contemporary situation, culture, and educational system before applying.

-In addition to their primary research activities, grantees are expected to support the Fulbright Commission and the mission of the Fulbright Program by delivering presentations, seminars, and workshops on the U.S. higher education and culture.
-The grantees will also have an opportunity to apply for participation in seminars organized by other Fulbright Commissions in Europe (e.g. EU-NATO Seminar, EU-US Young Leaders Seminar).
+In addition to their primary research activities, grantees are expected to support the Fulbright Commission and the mission of the Fulbright Program by delivering presentations, seminars, and workshops on U.S. higher education and culture.
+Grantees will also have the opportunity to apply for participation in seminars organized by other Fulbright Commissions in Europe (e.g. EU-NATO Seminar, EU-US Young Leaders Seminar).

 What is life like for Fulbrighters in the host country?

-Poland is the 9th largest country in Europe and the 6th most populous member of the European Union.
+Poland is the 6th largest country in the European Union by area and its 5th most populous member state.
 The country shares borders with Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Russia.
 Poland’s central location makes it a perfect base from which to explore the region.
-While living standards are comparable with those in Western European countries, the cost of living in Poland, even in bigger cities, is significantly lower.
+While living standards are comparable with those in Western European countries, the cost of living in Poland, even in bigger cities, is relatively lower.
 (More information on cost of living is here)

 With its picturesque old towns and medieval architecture, wild forests and powdery-sand beaches, humming city life and imaginative culinary scene, Poland is a country that is as captivating as it is surprising.
 Come and see for yourself!

-Prior to your Fulbright grant, Fulbright Poland will invite you to a three day long Orientation in Warsaw, which typically covers topics such as the Polish culture and higher education, healthcare system and the specifics of your grant.
+Prior to the start of your Fulbright grant, Fulbright Poland will invite you to a two-day Orientation in Warsaw, which typically covers topics such as the Polish culture and higher education, healthcare system and the specifics of your grant.
 Down the road you will have ample opportunities to bond and network with your fellow Fulbrighters and the Fulbright staff at events such as the Thanksgiving dinner, the November workshop, the Mid-Year evaluation meeting and the June Graduation.
-Throughout your grant period, you will have a dedicated Program Officer, who will oversee your stay in Poland.
+Throughout your grant period, you will have a dedicated Program Officer who will oversee your stay in Poland.

 Eligibility